QueBrau/Secret-Santa-App/secret-santa-app/README.md

 A modern web application to organize Secret Santa gift exchanges with **100% FREE automatic SMS** notifications!

-## ✨ Features
+## Features

-- 📝 Add participants with names and email addresses
+- Add participants with names and email addresses
-- 🎲 Generate random Secret Santa assignments (ensures no one gets themselves)
+- Generate random Secret Santa assignments (ensures no one gets themselves)
-- � **Send assignments via email** - beautiful HTML emails automatically sent to all participants
+- Send assignments via email - beautiful HTML emails automatically sent to all participants
-- 📋 Copy assignments to clipboard for manual sending
+- Copy assignments to clipboard for manual sending
-- 🎨 Beautiful, responsive UI with Tailwind-inspired styling
+- Beautiful, responsive UI
-- ✅ Participant management (add/remove)
+- Participant management (add/remove)
-- 🆓 100% free - just needs a Gmail account
+- 100% free - just needs a Gmail account

+## Live Demo

+Want to use this app without installing anything?
+Deploy it online in minutes!

+**See**: [DEPLOY_QUICK.md](./DEPLOY_QUICK.md) for step-by-step deployment guide.

+Your app will be live at: `https://yourusername.github.io/Secret-Santa-App`
 - 💰 **Zero cost** - no credit card or paid API required!

 ## 🚀 Quick Start